top of page

 Hatha Yoga is a sacred and ancient practice that originated in India thousands of years ago.
 While some yogis shared their transformative knowledge and methods widely, it’s also important to acknowledge how the extractive nature of Western Yoga mirrors colonisation.

 In some parts of India, England’s colonisation included the intentional eradication of these and other traditional practices, to the point that lineages were broken and thousand-year-old traditions lost.
-Yoga in the West is now a multi-billion dollar industry.
+Yoga in the West is now a multi-billion-dollar industry.

 As a pākehā female operating within the Hatha tradition, I acknowledge my contribution to the ongoing harm caused by colonisation and the cultural appropriation of Yoga in the West.